Offline Meta Learning of Exploration: Experiments

 Answering (1) is difficult because the Bayes-optimal policy is generally intractable, and because our results crucially depend on the available data.
-However, in deterministic domains with a single sparse reward, the optimal solution amounts to `search all possible goal locations as efficiently as possible, and stay at goal once found; in subsequent episodes, move directly to goal.'.
+However, in deterministic domains with a single sparse reward, the optimal solution amounts to `search all possible goal locations as efficiently as possible, and stay at goal once found; in subsequent episodes, move directly to goal'.
 We therefore chose domains where this behavior can be identified qualitatively.
-Quantitatively, we compare our offline results with online methods based on Thompson sampling, which are not Bayes-optimal, and aim to show that the performance improvement due to being approximately Bayes-optimal gives an advantage even with the offline data restriction.
-Our code is available online\footnote{\url{https://github.com/Rondorf/OMRL}}. \paragraph{Domains and evaluation metric:} Our emphasis is on learning to explore efficiently.
-We thus focus on sparse reward problems where non-trivial exploration is required to identify the task: (1) A discrete $5\times 5$ Gridworld \citep{zintgraf2020varibad}; (2) A continuous point robot where a sparse reward is located somewhere on a semi-circle (see Figure~\ref{fig:illustration}); (3) Ant-Semi-circle -- a challenging modification of the popular Ant-Goal task \citep{fakoor2019meta} to a sparse reward setting similar to the semi-circle task above; (4) Half-Cheetah-Vel \citep{finn2017model}, a popular dense reward domain that serves as a comparison to the sparse domains (full details in Appendix \ref{appendix:env_description}).
-To evaluate performance, we measure average reward in the first $2$ episodes on unseen tasks -- this is where efficient exploration makes a critical difference.\footnote{For Gridworld, we measure average reward in the first $4$ episodes.} In the supplementary, we report results for more evaluation episodes.
+Quantitatively, we compare our offline results with online methods based on Thompson sampling, which are not Bayes-optimal, and aim to show that the performance improvement due to being approximately Bayes-optimal gives an advantage, \textit{even under the offline data} restriction.
+Our code is available online at \url{https://github.com/Rondorf/BOReL}. \paragraph{Domains and evaluation metric:} we evaluate learning to explore efficiently in a diverse set of domains: (1) A discrete $5\times 5$ Gridworld \citep{zintgraf2020varibad}; (2) Semi-circle -- a continuous point robot where a sparse reward is located somewhere on a semi-circle (see Figure~\ref{fig:illustration}); (3) Ant-Semi-circle -- a challenging modification of the popular Ant-Goal task \citep{fakoor2019meta} to a sparse reward setting similar to the semi-circle task above (see Figure \ref{fig:ant_trajs}); (4) Half-Cheetah-Vel \citep{finn2017model}, a popular high-dimensional control domain with dense rewards; (5) Reacher-Image -- 2-link robot reaching an unseen target located somewhere on a quarter circle, with image observations and dense rewards (see Appendix~\ref{appendix:env_description}); (6) Wind -- a point robot navigating to a fixed goal in the presence of varying wind; and (7) Escape-Room -- a point robot that needs to escape a circular room where the only opening is somewhere on the semi-circle (full details in Appendix~\ref{appendix:env_description}).
+These domains portray both discrete (1) and continuous (2-7) dynamics, and environments that differ either in the rewards (1-5) or transitions (6-7).
+Domains (3), (4) and (5) are high-dimensional, and the navigation problems (1-3, 7) require non-trivial exploration behavior to quickly identify the task.
+Importantly, relating to the MDP ambiguity discussion in Sec.~\ref{sec:indentifiability}, domains (1-3, 7) have non-overlapping identifying states; here we expect MDP ambiguity to be a problem.
+On the other hand, in domains (4-6) the identifying states are expected to overlap, as the rewards/transition differences are dense.
+To evaluate performance, we measure average reward in the first $2$ episodes on unseen tasks -- this is where efficient exploration makes a critical difference.\footnote{For Gridworld, we measure average reward in the first $4$ episodes, and for Wind, only the first episode reward is measured.} In the supplementary, we report results for more evaluation episodes.